Azure-Samples/ms-identity-dotnet-advanced-token-cache/1-Integrated-Cache/1-1-WebApp-BgWorker/README.md

 ## Overview

-This sample shows how a web app thats signs-in users can share its cache of tokens for  signed-in users with a background console application.
+This sample shows how a web app thats signs-in users can share its cache of tokens for  signed-in users with a background console application, which can continue to act on-behalf of users in their absence

 ## Scenario